KeremP/tiny-assembler/README.md

 A tiny assembler built to learn about assemblers.

 ## Usage
 The assembler targets intel 8080 and Z80 instruction sets (as Z80 is an extension/superset of the intel 8080 instruction set).
+Opcode table can be found [here](https://pastraiser.com/cpu/i8080/i8080_opcodes.html).

 A test program (written by [Brian Callahan](https://briancallahan.net/)) is included `hello.com`.